What Are Service Knowledge Management Systems (SKMS) in ITIL?

 Service Knowledge Management System software

 As discussed earlier, building an SKMS is not easy or quick, and you will need a solid, comprehensive system to underpin it.
-InvGate Service Desk can be of great help here – especially since one of its Pink verified practices is Knowledge Management.
+InvGate Service Management can be of great help here – especially since one of its Pink verified practices is Knowledge Management.

 • A self-service portal with a powerful search engine to simplify access to information.